Course Information

 The only difference between a full participant and a nurse participant is the fee that is paid.
 The reason for this differential is that APLS understands how difficult it can be for nurses to attract funding.

-In terms of the course itself, all participants receive the manual (including the redemption code for the e-book version of the manual), access to the online learning modules and participate in all sections of the face to face course.
+In terms of the course itself, all participants receive the manual (e-book version), access to the online learning modules and participate in all sections of the face to face course.
 All participants are expected to undertake all the testing that occurs during the course.
-A nurse participant can choose not to do a test scenario on the last day.

 Certification is for five years after which time the course should be repeated.
 Consideration is being given to the implementation of a “refresher” course.